i-pi/i-pi/demos/2D-IR-Raman/README.md

 Usage
 -----

-1. Run all trajectories using the provided run.sh script
+Run all trajectories and compute the response function using the provided run.sh script

 ```bash
 ./run.sh